NerdyTherapist/MusicBox/README.md

 # MusicBox

+WORK IN PROGRESS - These instructions are not yet complete, but I'm working on it.

 MusicBox is an easy to use, robust, and child-friendly music or audio book player.

 This repository provides instructions and the necessary code.